What is RGB & CMYK?

 - In the Attributes panel, select Overprint Fill, Overprint Stroke, or both.

 If you use the Overprint option on a 100% black stroke or fill, the black ink may not be opaque enough to prevent the underlying ink colors from showing through.
 To eliminate the show-through problem, use a four-color (rich) black instead of a 100% black.
-Consult with your print shop about the exact percentages of color to add to the black.
+Consult with your print shop about the exact percentages of color in Adobe Illustrator to add to the black.

 You can also use the Overprint Black command to set up overprinting for objects that contain a specific percentage of black.
 To use the Overprint Black command: